 traditional square dances for almost 40 years, and has called dances for the Smithsonian Folklife Festival and many other events.

 Come to a Palmetto Blue Band show.
 You will not be disappointed!

 We will play for your party, event, city festival, BBQ, wedding reception, square dance, afternoon social club, folklore class,

 political rally, historical exhibit, corporate function, barn raising, hunt club, fundraiser, state, national, or international

 conference, family reunion, oyster roast, and just about any other kind of event you can think of!

-Call on us the next time you need a bluegrass band to provide entertainment!
+If you're looking at South Carolina bluegrass bands, you're sure to be pleased if you call on us the next time you need a bluegrass band to provide entertainment!